 13. Banish weeds.
 Pour white distilled vinegar on the weeds growing in the cracks of your walkway and driveway.
 Saturate the plant so the vinegar reaches the roots.

 14. Liven droopy flowers.
 Don’t throw out cut flowers once they start to wilt.
 Instead, add two tablespoons of white vinegar and one teaspoon of sugar to a quart of water.
 Pour the solution into your vase, and the flowers will perk up.

 15. Put an end to itching.
 Dab a cotton ball soaked in white vinegar on mosquito bites and insect stings.
 It will stop them from itching and help disinfect the area so they heal faster.

 16. Whiten your teeth.
 Brush your teeth once a week with white distilled vinegar.
+You can check out the post right here to learn other ways to keep your teeth white.
 Dip your toothbrush into the vinegar and brush thoroughly.
 It will help prevent bad breath, too.

 17. Make nail polish last longer.
 Before you apply your favorite polish, wipe your nails with a cotton ball soaked in white distilled vinegar.
 The clean surface will help your manicure last.

 18. Keep car windows frost-free.
 Prevent windows from frosting over in a storm by coating them with a solution of three parts white distilled vinegar to one part water.
 The acidity hinders ice, so you won’t have to wake up early to scrape off your car.